tytydraco/yessleep/out/Confessions_of_Sister_Agnes.md

 “What did you do?”

 “I took my father’s hammer and nails from his toolbox.
-As I hammered the nail into my left hand, blood spattered on the walls and floor.
+As I hammered the nail into my right foot, blood spattered on the walls and floor.
 I managed to nail it onto a makeshift cross on the wall of my bedroom.
 I lapsed in and out of ecstasy as I crucified myself.
 When I attempted to nail my right hand onto the cross, I fainted from the pain.”

 Although I was horrified by her recollection of self–crucifixion, I attempted to appear unaffected, so I would not offend her. *What child tries to crucify herself?* It made me profoundly uncomfortable.
 Nevertheless, I asked her another question.